A quantum algorithm for simulating non-sparse Hamiltonians: Abstract

 \section{Abstract}

 We present a quantum algorithm for simulating the dynamics of Hamiltonians that are not necessarily sparse.
-Our algorithm is based on the assumption that the entries of the Hamiltonian are stored in a data structure that allows for the efficient preparation of states that encode the rows of the Hamiltonian.
-We use a linear combination of quantum walks to achieve a poly-logarithmic dependence on the precision.
-The time complexity measured in terms of circuit depth of our algorithm is $O(t\sqrt{N}\norm{H}\polylog(N, t\norm{H}, 1/\epsilon))$, where $t$ is the evolution time, $N$ is the dimension of the system, and $\epsilon$ is the error in the final state, which we call precision.
-Our algorithm can directly be applied as a subroutine for unitary Hamiltonians and solving linear systems, achieving a $\widetilde{O}(\sqrt{N})$ dependence for both applications.
+Our algorithm is based on the input model where the entries of the Hamiltonian are stored in a data structure in a quantum random access memory (qRAM) which allows for the efficient preparation of states that encode the rows of the Hamiltonian.
+We use a linear combination of quantum walks to achieve poly-logarithmic dependence on precision.
+The time complexity of our algorithm, measured in terms of the circuit depth, is $O(t\sqrt{N}\norm{H}\,\polylog(N, t\norm{H}, 1/\epsilon))$, where $t$ is the evolution time, $N$ is the dimension of the system, and $\epsilon$ is the error in the final state, which we call precision.
+Our algorithm can be directly applied as a subroutine for unitary implementation and quantum linear systems solvers, achieving $\widetilde{O}(\sqrt{N})$ dependence for both applications.